elm-conf-us/2018.elm-conf.us/content/attend.md

 † vegan options available

+The closest grocery story and pharmacy to the venue and hotels is [Culinaria at 9th and Olive](https://goo.gl/maps/p8yYc4xUZoM2).

 ## Conference Party

 elm-conf attendees are invited to attend the Strange Loop conference party at [City Museum](https://www.citymuseum.org/) the night of September 26.